Your first SCAYLE Add-On

 Deleted events will not contain any field in their context attribute of the message.

 With custom data, you could configure any information on the user.
-For example, you could add a specific property to all users that have the role administrator.
+For example, you could add a specific property to all users who have the role administrator.

-The Notification API allows Add-on Developers to interact with the logged-in users of the panel.
-Currently, only the generic message is available.
+The Notification API allows Add-on Developers to interact with the logged-in users of the SCAYLE Panel.

 Follow our Add-on API Guide to see how you can create user notifications, from your backend application.